-Local governments sometimes require a minimum size of a grease trap according to the type and size of business.
-If that’s the case in your situation, you’ll make up your mind easily.
+Local governments sometimes require a minimum size of grease trap according to the type and size of business.
+If that’s the case in your situation, there is no question of what size you will need.
 If there are no such requirements, or you think that your business needs a larger grease trap than the legally required size, you have to take into account only your business needs.
 On average, exterior grease traps are 1000 gallons and larger.
 Investing in a grease trap is an investment that requires careful consideration.
-Call Dallas Grease Trap Pumping for advice on the right size trap for you.
+Call Dallas Grease Trap Services for advice on the right size trap for you.

 Where can I get a grease trap?